-- 1 cup dried cranberries, plus extra for topping the cookie dough
+- 1 cup dried cranberries (+ extra for topping the cookie dough)

-- In a medium bowl, whisk together the flour, baking soda, salt and cinnamon.
-Set aside.
+- In a medium bowl, whisk together the flour, cinnamon, baking soda and salt.

 - In a large bowl, use an electric mixer to combine the butter, brown sugar, and granulated sugar until smoothly blended- about 1 minute.
 On low speed, add the eggs, maple syrup, and vanilla; mix until blended.
 Mix in the dry ingredients until moist.
 Mix in the oats and cranberries until well combined.
 Refrigerate the dough until a bit firm (a couple of hours or overnight).
 Refrigeration is optional, but I think the cookies maintain a better shape when the dough is refrigerated.

-- Using a cookie scoop, scoop onto prepared sheets, spacing at least 2 inches apart - or you can roll them into balls.
+- Using a cookie scoop, scoop the dough onto the prepared baking sheets, spacing at least 2-inches apart - or you can roll them into balls.
 Sprinkle or dip in coarse sugar on top of each cookie, if desired.
 Push a few additional dried cranberries into the top of each ball of dough to create a prettier outcome in the baked cookies.